ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 .. deprecated:: 2.8.0
-  The legacy method of specifying ancillary variables is deprecated and will be disabled by default starting with version 2.9.0 and removed in version 2.10.0.
+  The legacy method of specifying ancillary variables is deprecated and will be removed in version 2.10.0.
+  To upgrade, remove all occurrences of ``fx_variables`` from your recipes and rely on automatically defining the ancillary variables based on the requirement of the preprocessor functions or specify them using the methods described above.
-  To use the legacy behaviour, set ``use_legacy_ancillaries: true`` in the :ref:`user configuration file`.
+  To keep using the legacy behaviour until v2.10.0, set ``use_legacy_ancillaries: true`` in the :ref:`user configuration file` or run the tool with the flag ``--use-legacy-ancillaries=True``.

 Prior to version 2.8.0 of the tool, the ancillary variables could not be defined at the variable or dataset level in the recipe, but could only be defined in